DynaMight1124/retrogo-skraper-mix/README.md

+# Small edit for RetroGo.
+All the hard work goes to EBZero and Tobio.

 # RG Nano Skraper Mix
 ## Inspired by and forked from [garlic-onion-skraper-mix](https://github.com/ebzero/garlic-onion-skraper-mix) by **[EBZero](https://github.com/ebzero)**!
 ### Optimimized with (🧨) for tiny devices